Snorkeling & Scuba Diving on Anguilla

 Snorkeling Photo Credits: Mike Vogel (thank you for allowing us to share your photos on our page)

 Anguilla is world-renowned for its sun, sea and sand, but there’s much more to explore than just beautiful beaches.
-This Caribbean region also offers some of the most spectacular scuba diving sites in the world thanks to its dramatic underwater landscapes, colorful ocean flora and fauna and rare marine life.
-Discover awe-inspiring shipwrecks, untouched reefs, and an abundance of vibrant sea life.
+This Caribbean region also offers some of the world’s most spectacular scuba diving sites thanks to its dramatic underwater landscapes, colorful ocean flora and fauna and rare marine life.
+Discover awe-inspiring shipwrecks, untouched reefs, and abundant vibrant sea life.

 On Sandy Ground, divers can explore several sunken ships that created artificial ocean ecosystems and a series of marine parks.

-If you prefer to stay close to home, Twin Palms Villas offer free use of snorkeling equipment to explore the reefs on the east side of Mead’s Bay.
+If you prefer to stay close to home, Twin Palms Villas offers free use of snorkeling equipment to explore the reefs on the east side of Mead’s Bay.

 Also recommended are Vigilant Divers in Anguilla.
 They offer PADI Instruction and guided scuba diving from their 30 ft Boston Whaler ‘VIGILANT’.
 You will get a very personal experience as they take only 4 divers on the boat at one time.
 It will feel like your own private dive trip.